How do I buy your work and where can I see it?

 No. For the first 5 years I did, but over the last year my practise has changed.

-All small paintings are done on location, but the bigger pieces are painted back in my studio.
+Most of my small paintings are done on location, but the bigger pieces are painted back in my studio.
 I don’t like returning to a spot for multiple sessions on a painting on subsequent days as I want it all captured in one sitting, “alla prima”

 Painting from life is a very intense and focussed process for me. it’s about that 2-3 hours of intense concentration to capture a moment before the light changes.